handknitted/java_exercises/README.md

 This is a java project using maven to build and manage dependencies.

-Assuming maven is correctly installed, the project can be built using
+Assuming maven is correctly installed, and the project root directory is cwd, the project can be built using

     mvn install